 Outdoor & Adventure

-The Sec 1 component involves a 2-day 1-night stay on the school premises.
-Two such camps will be organised in January.
-Each camp will accommodate six classes.
-The objectives are to orientate our new students into the traditions of the school, to acquaint them with each other through a series of organised games and interaction activities.
+The Secondary 1 camp involves a 2-day 1-night stay on the school premises.
+The objectives are to orientate our new students to the tradition of the school, to acquaint them with each other through a series of organised games and interaction activities.
 The team of teachers running these camps is ably assisted by trained student Peer Support Leaders.
-The PE Department also conducts a course in basic canoeing for all S1 students.
+This programme culminates with a highly charged campfire attended by parents and students.

-Although this is categorised as a Sec 2 component, it takes place at the completion of the students’ first year in SJI.
-Before they formally begin their Sec 2 academic year, as a class, they join 5 other classes of their cohort to participate in an adventure camp.
+Although this is categorised as a Secondary 2 component, it takes place at the completion of the students’ first year in SJI.
 As they become exposed to the great outdoors, they learn to work with one another as a team and also to develop personal resilience.
 A series of activities are organised prior to the camp to equip students with the skills and knowledge necessary for their safe and meaningful participation during the camp.
 These activities include Canoeing Contact Time (a basic kayaking skills orientation), Outdoor cooking practice, and Orienteering lessons and practice.